Kunika01-dev/Quiz-UI/README.md

 </h3>
 <br />

-### About ✍️
+<h3 align="center"> About ✍️ </h3>
- Created a UI Quiz using HTML, CSS, Javascript.
+ <i>Created a UI Quiz using HTML, CSS, Javascript.
- It will display the number of questions marked correctly with the total score.
+ It will display the number of questions marked correctly with the total score.</i>